A-Machynak/cpp_cmake_templates/README.md

 # Cmake templates
-Cmake templates to get quickly started with you projects.
+Cmake templates to get quickly started.

 ## Types
 - `v1` - Uses a bit complicated structure - contains `src/` subdirectory in the root which contains an executable and several subdirectories, which are supposed to be built as libraries.
 Usage is discouraged.